We’ve been working with our EDI in Housing member group to drive progress towards a more equal, diverse, and inclusive housing association sector

 Our ambition is to inspire diverse talent, driving progress towards a more equal and diverse cohort of leaders and a culture of inclusivity.
 This will build greater trust within our communities and workforces, attract new talent to our sector, allow better business decisions and ensure our people flourish.

-In November the NHF launched our Equality, diversity and inclusion (EDI) in housing association staff in England report, which looked at the current landscape of housing staff across the country.
+In November 2020, the NHF launched our insight review on Equality, diversity and inclusion (EDI) in housing association staff in England.
+This looked at the current EDI landscape of housing staff across the country.

 Please login to access this member only content.